 The resonant column test (ASTM D4015 - Standard Test Methods for Modulus and Damping of Soils by Fixed-Base Resonant Column Devices) is a dynamic test that provides values of shear modulus for low shear strain amplitudes.
 The test is conducted in a modified triaxial cell and can be conducted on intact and remolded test specimens.
 A cylindrical test specimen is loaded by applying a cyclic torque to the top of the specimen while the resulting angular displacement is measured.
-The cyclic load normally follows a sinusoidal function, and the frequency of the load is varied until the results are used in specialized earthquake engineering analyses.
+The cyclic load normally follows a sinusoidal function, and the frequency of the load is varied until the resonant frequency of the test specimen is determined.
+This is a complex test and the results are used in specialized earthquake engineering analyses.